 - 4. Configure the following: - a.
 Name: Type a name for the authentication service that you are adding. - b.
 Description: Type a description for the authentication service. - c.
-Service Protocol: By default, the RADIUS Accounting selected.
-For more information, see RADIUS Service Options on page 228. - 5.
+Service Protocol: - RADIUS Accounting.
+For more information, see the RADIUS Service Options. - 5.
 Click OK.